pstolarz/sprops/README.md

     2nd scope in split /scope_type:scope_name
         -> "/scope_type:scope_name/type:name"
-            which as a scope with an empty body
+            which is a scope with an empty body

 API specification
 -----------------